DASPRiD/gnome-shell-extension-area-screenshot/README.md

 Usage
 -----

 When you hit &lt;Super&gt; + Print now, you can select an area on your screen with your mouse.
 After releasing your mouse, a new screenshot will be saved in your local "Pictures" directory with the current timestamp.
+You can also take a screenshot of a single window by simply clicking on it.

 Advanced usage
 --------------